alpha-liu-01/SpeedyNote/docs/MIGRATION_PHASE2B_SUBPLAN.md

 ```

 ### Test Cases
-- [ ] Marker strokes render with 50% opacity
+- [x] Marker strokes render with 50% opacity
-- [ ] Marker thickness is consistent (no pressure variation)
+- [x] Marker thickness is consistent (no pressure variation)
-- [ ] Marker color is separate from pen color
+- [x] Marker color is separate from pen color
-- [ ] Works in both paged and edgeless modes
+- [x] Works in both paged and edgeless modes
-- [ ] Marker strokes saved/loaded correctly (alpha preserved)
+- [x] Marker strokes saved/loaded correctly (alpha preserved)

+### 2.8 Status: ✅ COMPLETE
+All marker tool tasks have been implemented.
+The marker now has:
+- Fixed 50% opacity (consistent during drawing and after completion)
+- Fixed 8.0 thickness (no pressure variation)
+- Separate color from pen (#E6FF6E default, customizable via `setMarkerColor()`)
+- Works in both paged and edgeless modes

 ---